 Understanding olfactory pleasure through an interdisciplinary approach (CLIO)

 Smells are important for our diet, our relationships with others and our psychological well-being.
-Smell is characterized by interpersonal diversity, due to physiological, socio-cognitive and genetic factors.
-Although this variation is well known to researchers and industry, the influence of these factors on olfactory pleasure is still poorly understood.
-The CLIO study aims to better understand how genetics on the one hand and physiological and socio-cognitive factors on the other hand contribute to the construction of olfactory pleasure.
+The sense of smell is characterized by interpersonal diversity, due to physiological, socio-cognitive and genetic factors.
+Although this variation is well identified by researchers and manufacturers, the influence of these factors on olfactory pleasure is still poorly understood.
+The CLIO study aims to gain a better understanding of how genetics on the one hand and physiological and socio-cognitive factors on the other contribute to the construction of olfactory pleasure.

-This 3-year study, supported for its launch by the Per Fumum Endowment Fund, is jointly led by Moustafa Bensafi, neuroscientist and director of research at the Lyon Neuroscience Research Centre (CNRS/ Inserm/ University of Lyon) and Denis Pierron, CNRS researcher at the Evolution and Oral Health Laboratory (Paul-Sabatier University Toulouse III).
+This 3-year study, supported since its launch by the Per Fumum Endowment Fund, is being conducted jointly by Moustafa Bensafi, neuroscientist and director of research at the Lyon Neuroscience Research Centre (CNRS/ Inserm/ University of Lyon) and Denis Pierron, CNRS researcher at the Evolution and Oral Health Laboratory (Paul-Sabatier University Toulouse III).

 Director of Research at the Lyon Neuroscience Research Centre